GeoscienceAustralia/PyRate/README.md

 The *run_pyrate.py* script also requires the PyRate runtime configuration file.
 As with the previous step, if a config file is not provided as an arg, the script will look for *pyrate.conf* by default.

+### Running the viewer

+You run the viewer from *pyrate/viewer/web.py" and passing the directory containing the (geotif) files you want to look at as the first command line parameter.
+For example:

+	python pyrate/viewer/web.py /path/to/tifs

+The program looks for a file *test.ncdf* (specified by `pyrate.viewer.datamanager.IMAGE_STACK_FILE_NAME`) in */path/to/tifs* and if it cannot find it, it will create it from all the *.tif files in that directory.
+It will create (or overwrite) the file *na_frequency.png* at the same time.

+These two files will remain once the program exits and **WILL NOT BE AUTOMATICALLY RECREATED IF THE TIFF FILES CHANGE**.
+That is, one must manually remove *test.ncdf* to cause recreation of it.

 ## Todos